 After we had enjoyed a magic evening at that beautiful lake Uureg muur up in the northwest of Mongolia, it was time to get some rest.
 I went into the tent and started to undress when I heard a motorbike coming, a minute later I could hear Anders saying hello and the next second I saw a man’s head with a big smile stinking of booze in the opening of the tent.
 He said something, which I think was hello, smiled again and disappeared.
 I just realised that I was sitting there half naked and probably looked like an idiot.
 However, I had heard about that this is how the Mongolian people are, no one knocks the ‘door’ before entering.
 Sometimes it is rather difficult to adapt to other cultures but I’m doing my very best.
 The man then offered Anders some homemade vodka and Anders pretended to drink it, at least that was what he told me though I could smell alcohol later when he came into the tent.
-This man was clearly not in a condition to ride a bike but off he went over the fields and disappeared into the darkness.
+This man was clearly not in a condition to ride a bike but off he went over the fields and disappeared into the sunset.

 Though they had disco every night, the food was terrible and the shower didn’t work the first day, we stayed in the hotel for two nights as we needed to wash our cloths and get them dry.
 Except the hotel we actually liked this little town.
 People were very friendly and it was nice just to be able to walk around and take some photographs.